karimelkheshen/endless-runner/readme.md

 # Endless Runner in the Terminal

 ## How to Run
-Enter the following commands in a terminal:
+Download the repo and enter the following commands in a terminal:
 ``` Bash
 cd endless_runner